Alex Riley: Return to in-ring competition and departure (2015–2016)

 In the next 3 weeks, he was defeated by Tye Dillinger in back-to-back matches.
 On March 31 episode of NXT, he was defeated by Apollo Crews.
 On May 11 episode of NXT taping, Riley worked his last WWE match where he was defeated by Shinsuke Nakamura.

 Riley was released from his WWE contract along with several other wrestlers on May 6, 2016.

-Return to wrestling (2022–present)
+Independent circuit (2022–2023)

 After a six-year hiatus, Kiley, under his Alex Riley ring name, returned to wrestling at a Create A Pro Wrestling event on December 8, 2022, teaming with Tyrus.
-As "The Rare Breed" Kevin Kiley, he is set to appear for the National Wrestling Alliance (NWA) at their Nuff Said event on February 11, 2023.
+As "The Rare Breed" Kevin Kiley, he appeared for the National Wrestling Alliance (NWA) at their Nuff Said event on February 11, 2023, in a losing effort to EC3.

 Other media

 Riley is a playable character in WWE '12 as well as appearing in WWE SuperCard.

 Personal life

 Riley's father, Kevin Kiley Sr., is a sports reporter and commentator.
 His mother, Lauren (née Riley), is a former Miss Virginia.

 Riley attended Robinson Secondary School in Fairfax, VA, where he played both football and basketball.
 He then went to Boston College, where he majored in communications.
 He played for the Boston College Eagles football team, initially as a quarterback, before becoming a linebacker during the 2001 season.
-He has also played for the Canadian Football League's Montreal Alouettes.
+He also tried out for the Canadian Football League's Montreal Alouettes.

 Riley once had a job selling medical equipment.
 He is Catholic and has a tattoo of a Celtic cross on his back.
 He was arrested for DUI in Florida in November 2010, yet the charges were dismissed in July 2011 after Hillsborough County Circuit Judge Dick Greco Jr. ruled that law enforcement did not have probable cause to stop Riley's vehicle and thus violated his fourth amendment rights against unreasonable searches and seizures.

-Riley has stated that his career in WWE took a turn for the worse after standing up for himself backstage with John Cena, and saying Cena followed this by using the power he held backstage to negatively influence his career.

-In March 2021, Riley revealed on his Instagram that he suffers from Bipolar Disorder.
+In 2025, Riley revealed on his Instagram that he has suffered from functional neurological symptom disorder since he was a teenager.